joshamilton/argonaut/docs/usage.md

 ### Using long and short reads

 The `sample` identifiers are important for naming throughout the pipeline, and we recommend that specific sample names are used.
-The pipeline requires concatenated and unzipped raw reads before performing any downstream analysis.
+The pipeline requires concatenated raw reads before performing any downstream analysis.
 For best results, please provide the entire path to the reads.
 Below is an example samplesheet for long reads:

 ```csv